edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Censorship

-The server can maliciously refuse to process updates.
+The server can maliciously refuse to accept updates.

 It can also refuse to tell users and mirrors which updates it has accepted, in which case it will not be possible to run an honest mirror, so users cannot get information from any other source even if there is one they trust that was online when the updates were made.

+This differs from the situation elsewhere in atproto, where although users may rely on a semi-trusted server such as a relay or appview to provide them with data, they can always get the data from somewhere else if the server misbehaves and verify its accuracy.

 ### Malicious reorgs

 The server can lie about the relative times at which it received messages.
-In combination with possession of disused keys, this could be used to compromise user accounts.

        time t           time t+1           time t+2            time t+3